 Alpha provided products to Bravo.
 Alpha submitted the invoice with Bravo for the same.
 Bravo accepted the invoice and committed to paying off the amount of the invoice after 15 days.
 Both entered the same transaction in their accounts.
-Alpha will treat the transaction as receivable and will enter it into their Accounts Receivable whereas Bravo will treat the same transaction as payable and will add it to Accounts Payable accordingly.
+Alpha will treat the transaction as receivable and will enter it into their AR whereas Bravo will treat the same transaction as payable and will add it to AP accordingly.

 Advantages of Accounts Receivable For A Business